Orientsoft/borgnix-cloud-ide/README.md

 You **HAVE TO** change the config file before you start using the application.

 Open `config/config.json`, replace the default values with your actual settings.
+Please use **ABSOLUTE PATH**.

 1. *arduinoDir*: the path to you Arduino IDE, for osx the path may be `/Applications/Arduino.app/Contents/Java`.
 2. *arduinoMkDir*: the path to your Arduino-Makefile directory.